iannisdezwart/bad-encryption-algorithm/README.md

 ---

-To use the best encryption algorithm in the world, clone thise repo and select the version you want to use.
+To use the best encryption algorithm in the world, clone this repo and select the version you want to use.
 (Don't even bother using version 1-4, they are utter rubbish...)

 There are 5 versions (`1.hpp`, `2.hpp`, `3.hpp`, `4.hpp`, `5.hpp`).
 Each version is supposed to be better than its ancestor.